Richard B. Funk Center For Great Expectations

-The Richard B. Funk Center for Great Expectations provides Applied Behavior Analysis services and other unique supports for children with Autism Spectrum Disorder.
+The Richard B. Funk Center for Great Expectations provides Applied Behavior Analysis services for children diagnosed with Autism Spectrum Disorder.

 Applied Behavior Analysis is:

-- A systematic method used to produce socially significant behavior change in individuals with disabilities
+- A scientifically proven method used to produce socially significant behavior change in individuals with disabilities

 - Focuses on increasing desired behaviors using reinforcement